Wombosvideo/tw-animate-css/README.md

 [![MIT license](https://img.shields.io/github/license/Wombosvideo/tw-animate-css)]()
 [![GitHub stars](https://img.shields.io/github/stars/Wombosvideo/tw-animate-css?color=blue)](https://github.com/Wombosvideo/tw-animate-css)

-TailwindCSS v4.0 compatible replacement for [`tailwindcss-animate`][Original_Plugin_GitHub].

-Instead of being an old-fashioned JavaScript plugin, this package provides a CSS file defining custom utilities based on the new [CSS-first architecture][TailwindCSS_Custom_Utilities].
+A collection of Tailwind CSS v4.0 utilities for creating beautiful animations.

+---

+This package is a replacement for [`tailwindcss-animate`][Original_Plugin_GitHub].
+It embraces the new [CSS-first architecture][TailwindCSS_Custom_Utilities], providing a pure CSS solution for adding animation capabilities to your Tailwind CSS project without relying on the legacy JavaScript plugin system or having to define all keywords from scratch.

 ## Installation